3F/DllExport/Readme.md

 Firstly, get our [DllExport.bat](#) (~18 Kb) from any place (for example, you can still get it from package via NuGet server - [how to](https://www.youtube.com/watch?v=okPThdWDZMM)) or it also can be embedded inside any other your scripts because it's simple batch script (without powershell scripts and dotnet-cli).

-* To install/uninstall or to reconfigure your project:
+* To install/uninstall or to reconfigure your projects:

 ```
 DllExport -action Configure